thusoy/hart/README.md

     $ ./test

-There's also a small set of integration tests that require setting up test accounts with the different providers (put credentials in `hart.toml`):
+There's also a small set of integration tests that require setting up test accounts with the different providers (put credentials in `hart.toml` in the root of the repo):

     $ ./test -m integration